cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Lagrange coefficients

+The function `derive_lagrange_coefficient` derives a Lagrange coefficient to later perform polynomial interpolation, and is provided a set of x-coordinates as input.
 Lagrange coefficients are used in FROST to evaluate a polynomial `f` at `f(0)`, given a set of `t` other points, where `f` is represented as a set of coefficients.